Michele Burke April 1st, 2009

 Beyond that, I’m actually between book projects just now – I haven’t decided what my next book will be.
 I’ll keep you posted.

-Bountiful Blessings go out to John Michael Geer for his magnificent work in the
+Bountiful Blessings go out to John Michael Geer for his magnificent work in the and Practice of Geomancy.
+I want to thank you for giving the world the opportunity to gain a working knowledge of an ancient and mysterious tool of divination.

 May the blessings of Dagda be always with you.